 When Aladdin was released in 1992, it arrived at the height of the Disney Renaissance.
 Coming off the heels of Beauty and the Beast, Aladdin was, for a time, the most successful animated film ever.
-It remains one of Disney’s most popular movies.
-But while Aladdin may have introduced audiences to one of Disney’s best characters, I’m afraid time has revealed the movie to be a bit of a one trick pony.
+And it remains one of Disney’s most popular movies.
+While Aladdin may have introduced audiences to one of Disney’s best characters, I’m afraid time has revealed the movie to be a bit of a one trick pony.

 The Genie was a revelation of a character.
 He’s a non-stop barrage of visual gags and ad-libbed one-liners.
 Robin Williams’ performance was so full of energy that the animators must have had some trouble trying to create visuals that could keep up with it.
 But the end results couldn’t have been better.
 The Genie is still one of Disney’s best characters: his vocal performance is a thing of utter hilarity, and his supernatural qualities (as well as Williams’ improvisations) allowed for the character to break the fourth wall, impersonate celebrities, make references to (and even poke fun of) other Disney films, and provide a visual energy that Disney has rarely matched since.

 It’s a shame then, that the rest of Aladdin simply can’t keep up.
 The movie does have good intentions, with a sweet message about being honest and true to yourself (Aladdin uses his first wish to become a prince, only for it to blow up in his face later), and the songs are memorable.
-But aside from that wonderful Genie, the rest of the characters are a bit bland, the and the story doesn’t match up to some of Disney’s better films.
+But aside from that wonderful Genie, the rest of the characters are a bit bland and archetypal, and the story doesn’t match up to some of Disney’s better films.

-The movie is also a visual delight, as it well utilizes its Arabian setting to provide an Earthy color scheme, only for things to burst with colors every time Genie’s antics take place.
+The movie is also a visual delight, as it well utilizes its Arabian setting to provide an Earthy color scheme, only for things to burst with a brighter array of colors every time Genie’s antics take place.
 The characters are all well animated, and showcase both Disney’s expertise with the craft as well as their production values.